ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template_api.md

 // You can use `ScTemplate` methods or method ScTemplateBuild to translate
 // sc-template from SCs-code or sc-memory into program representation.
 ScTemplateResultItem result;
-bool const isGeneratedByTemplate = context.HelperGenTemplate(templ, result);
+bool const isGeneratedByTemplate = context.GenerateByTemplate(templ, result);
 // Sc-elements sc-addresses of generated sc-construction may be gotten from
 // `result`.
 ...